shutteritch/shutteritch/README.md

 ## 👥 User Story:

-As a wise and enterprising member of my organisation I want to learn as much as I need to about Iain Weir before making contact via my preferred communication method so that I can take credit for the benefits that he will bring to our team when we recruit his skills.
+As a wise and enterprising member of my team I want to learn as much as I need to about Iain Weir before making contact via my preferred communication method so that I can eventually take credit for the benefits that he will bring to our organisation when we recruit his skills.

 ## 🤝 Acceptance Criteria